 - Perform One Task that Will Help Move You in the Direction You Want To Go: The smallest task you can do when you feel the dip will get you moving forward towards that which you desire.
 Send an email to that recruiter who is helping with a job search; Make a follow-up call to the contact you made a month ago regarding your next big idea; Read an article that will uplift your spirits or confidence.
 Review material for your next article or do research to help write notes on your upcoming speech.
 Whatever the goal is, do one thing that will help realize it.
 It will make a difference in your day.
 I wrote this blog today because I felt the need to share my dip.
 Hopefully, it will help others that might be experiencing their own dip.

-Don’t allow “The Dip” to scare you out of doing what you are meant to do – be fearless on the path to success.
+Don’t allow “The Dip” to scare you out of doing what you are meant to do – be fearless on the journey to becoming the best self. – AW

 “Protected content.
 2018 awakened-woman.com